DUI Breath Sample Test in Tampa, Florida

 Did the police comply with the 20-minute observation?

-Florida regulations require that law enforcement observe the driver for at least 20 minutes before the driver provides a breath sample to ensure that he or she does not put anything in their mouth or regurgitate.
+Florida regulations require that law enforcement observe the driver for at least 20 minutes before the driver provides a Tampa DUI breath test sample to ensure that he or she does not put anything in their mouth or regurgitate.
 For example if a person burps, vomits, or even hiccups, alcohol from their stomach could enter their mouth.
 Because the Intoxilyzer is designed to test air from the lungs, alcohol in the person’s mouth could cause an inaccurately high reading.

 Did the Florida Department of Law Enforcement conduct a yearly inspection of the Intoxilyzer?